Skip to main content

 or

-Studded tires are prohibited.
+Studded tyres are prohibited.

-Generally, winter tires are not mandatory in Spain.
-Winter tires or snow chains are mandatory only in case of a specific public authority order or a specific road sign (in the mountains areas).
+Winter tyres or snow chains are mandatory only in case of a specific public authority order or a specific road sign (in the mountains areas).

 These rules also apply to foreign cars traveling through Sweden.